magoosh/jquery-infinite-pages/README.md

    $(this).text("Trouble!
 Please drink some coconut water and click again")
 ```

-You can also manually control the firing of specific events:
+You can also manually control the firing of load events:

 ```
 # Force load of the next page